zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 ### Is Docker Engine or Docker Desktop Free?

-Docker Engine is an open-source and free containerization technology for building and containerizing your applications. [`Docker Engine` follows the Apache License 2.0](https://docs.docker.com/engine/#licensing).
+[Docker Engine](https://docs.docker.com/engine/#licensing) is an open-source and free containerization technology for building and containerizing your applications.
+Docker Engine is licensed under the Apache License 2.0.

-Docker Desktop is free [for small businesses (fewer than 250 employees and less than $10 million in annual revenue), personal use, education, and non-commercial open-source projects](https://docs.docker.com/subscription/desktop-license/).
+[Docker Desktop](https://docs.docker.com/subscription/desktop-license/) is free for individuals and small businesses with fewer than 250 employees or less than $10 million in annual revenue, personal use, education, and non-commercial open-source projects.

 ## PowerShell